alejo8591/Pomodoro/README.md

 * Why through git and github?: because you must have a version control since several people can be manipulated and the idea is that we follow the same line to get a porducto mature and ready to ship officially.
+* if a major change of a comment by issue, to be studied and analyzed with the whole group, and change to the respective version, the next most important and controversial.

 ## Interaction and Communication
 * Mailing list on google groups of agiles-Colombia